 Skip to main content

-If we can keep her alive for the next 48 hours she might live.
+If we can keep her alive for the next 48 hours she might make it.

 That was her obstetrician’s prognosis moments after she came into the world.
 Preemie babies are on a knife edge between life and death.
 Seventy years ago, that knife edge was a lot thinner in rural hospitals like the one in New Glasgow, Nova Scotia.